itcodehery/Heliolisk/README.md

 - Representing Data in Structs
 - Fully Human-driven Development (to see how far I can push without AI)
 - Learning and Implementing new Data Structures

+# UI
+- Frontend is implemented in Ratatui instead of Raw Terminal UI